 Unlike Panzhihua, which is made up of numerous smaller anomalies formed over time, Radar appears to be one vast, uniform ore body.
 That’s a rarity in titanium geology, and one that could prove exceptionally rich.

-China’s Panzhihua deposit generates a multi-billion-dollar revenue stream.
 Closer to home, Rio Tinto’s Lac Tio mine in Quebec has been operating for more than 70 years and remains one of the world’s largest sources of titanium dioxide feedstock, producing over 1 million tonnes annually.
-These benchmarks underscore just how valuable a world-class titanium discovery can become.

-By comparison, Saga Metals’ Radar Project in Labrador is still under the radar.
-Despite mapping out a 160 km² intrusive complex with oxide layers up to 400 meters thick, far larger than most known VTM systems, Saga trades at a market capitalization of just US $7.6 million.
-Early results from Radar have already returned titanium grades up to 9.4% and vanadium up to 0.66%, levels comparable to China’s flagship Panzhihua district.
+By comparison, Saga Metals’ Radar Project is still under the radar.
+Despite mapping out a 160 km² intrusive complex with oxide layers far larger than most known VTM systems, Saga trades at a market capitalization of USD $~25 million.

 Mining Discovery with Rare Advantages

 Radar is different.
-The project sits just ten kilometers from the town of Cartwright, which offers a deep-sea port, an airstrip, and a skilled local workforce.
-A paved road runs directly to the property, and access trails running along the oxide layering strike are large enough to handle 25-ton mining equipment.
+The project sits just ten kilometers from a major industrial hub, which offers a deep-sea port, an airstrip, and a skilled local workforce.

 Power is another key advantage.
-Labrador is serviced by abundant, low-cost hydroelectricity, a sustainable energy source that remote mining projects can only dream of.
+The region is serviced by abundant, low-cost hydroelectricity, a sustainable energy source that remote mining projects can only dream of.
 This makes Radar not only easier to build, but potentially cheaper to operate in the long run.

 Then there’s the jurisdiction.
 Canada consistently ranks among the world’s most mining-friendly countries, with clear regulations, supportive communities, and a long history of resource development.
 Radar benefits from that landscape but goes a step further by already having the infrastructure in place.